 I'm a new records officer.
-What do I do?
+What should I do first?

 How do I take the certification test?

-If you are the official records officer for your agency and are not registered with the State Archives already, register here. your Chief Administrative Officer (CAO) will receive an email asking him/her to approve the appointment and you will receive a link to the test.
+If you are the official records officer for your agency and are not registered with the State Archives already, register here. your Chief Administrative Officer (CAO) will receive an email asking him/her to approve the appointment; upon CAO approval, you will receive a link to the test.
 If you have any problems, please contact your analyst.
 Study materials for the test may be found here.

 What is a CAO?
 What does a CAO do?

-What is an ARO?
+What is an appointed records officer (ARO)?
 What does an ARO do?

-After boxes are ready for transfer according to transfer procedures, use the Records Transfer Sheet to transfer records to the Records Center or the State Archives.
-A separate form must be submitted for each record series to be transferred.
-List each box and include all descriptions such as date or file ranges.
-Boxes must follow the labeling instructions as identified in the transfer procedure.
-We will contact you about delivery times after the form is received.
+After boxes are prepared for transfer according to transfer procedures, submit the Record Transfer Sheet to the Records Center or the State Archives for consideration.
+A separate form must be submitted for each record series being transferred.
+List each box and include all descriptions such as the date or file ranges of the records.
+A member of the Archives staff will contact you about delivery times after the form is received.
 If you have questions, you may contact a records analyst.

-What box do I use to send records to the State Records Center or Archives?
+What box must I use to send records to the State Records Center or Archives?

-How do I get to the Records Center?
+How do I get records to the Records Center?